isehar15/isehar15/README.md

 - 📫 send me email on seharaafzalcs@outlook.com
-I have around 5 years of experince I am currently working at 10 pearls as senior software engineer During my career I got a chance working with python as BackEnd language using both frameworks Django and Flask AWS services, SQL NoSQL dbs
-The projects  I have been involved in development are ecommerce, cybersecurity,
+I have around 5 years of experince I am currently working at 10 pearls as senior software engineer During my career I got a chance working with python as BackEnd language using both frameworks Django and Flask AWS services, SQL NoSQL databases The projects  I have been involved in development are ecommerce, cybersecurity,